even4void/aliquote/content/post/newton-raphson-racket.md

 (define delta (matrix-solve XtX score))
 ```

-This code yields excatly the same results as a first pass in the R loop of `log_reg`.
+This code yields exactly the same results as a first pass in the R loop of `log_reg`.
 Given how easy it is to go from a for loop to recursive function calls, these five steps can easily be wrapped into a proper function using local `let*` bindings.
 Note that there exist [various converters](https://docs.racket-lang.org/math/matrix_conversion.html) that help to go from list or vector to matrix that we could use instead, and more importantly, there is even a [data frame package](https://alex-hhh.github.io/2018/08/racket-data-frame.html) (developped by Alex Harsányi) which could further simplifies all the data mockup.

 And that's it!
 An interesting alternative would be to implement the [EM algorithm](https://arxiv.org/pdf/1306.0040.pdf) for logistic regression, proposed by Scott and Sun.